 Harvest Mites and Your Dog

-Around this time of year, particularly late Summer and Autumn, harvest mites are at their peak in numbers and producing a high risk of skin problems to domestic animals – particularly dogs.
-The harvest mite is a small, six-legged insect that feeds on the fluid of animal tissue.
-It is this, which causes a considerable itching and level of discomfort in our dogs and can lead to very severe infections.
+Around this time of year, particularly July – September, harvest mites are at their peak in numbers, producing a high risk of skin problems for domestic animals – particularly dogs.

 They are small mites that start off as an egg then larvae and finally become an adult note.
 You might thig the adult is the problem but in fact, it is the larvae

 When the egg turns into a larvae it clings to the top of the grass and any other overhanging vegetarian.
 This enables it to transfer to your dog on contact Harvest mites hang around in gangs ready to seek out warm parts of the body which has the thinnest skins The ideal parts of the body are the armpits toes and around the stomach

 Unlike fleas, once the harvest mites have had their fill, they fall off the dog’s body to continue their cycle.
 However, in certainly areas there is a good chance our dog will pick up a new batch when they go for a walk.

 Due to the very small size o the harvest mite it can be extremely hard to locate the larvae.
 What you need to be looking for is essentially orange dust but not always with the naked eye